AAP accuses Vijay Goel of trying to hit woman at Delhi event, BJP leader denies charge | Politics

 ''The video does not show me hitting anyone.
 Has any complaint been filed against me by anyone for hitting him or her?''
 Goel asked.

-The AAP shared the video on Twitter alleging that the incident showed ''anti-woman'' face of the BJP.
+The AAP shared a video on Twitter alleging that the incident showed ''anti-women'' face of the BJP.

+''The anti-women face of the BJP exposed again.
+BJP leader Vijay Goel lunged to hit a woman when asked a question.
+BJP is a party of goons and rapists,'' AAP tweeted from its official handle.

 Delhi minister Saurabh Bhardwaj also shared the video on his twitter handle demanding an FIR against Goel.